JuliaHEP/UnROOT.jl/paper/paper.md

 mytree.Muon_pt # a column as a lazy vector of vectors
 ```

-The `LazyTree` is designed as `<: AbstractArray` which makes it compose well
+The `LazyTree` is designed as `<: AbstractArray`, which makes it compose well
 with the rest of the Julia ecosystem.
-For example, syntactic loop fusion [^2] or
+For example, syntactic loop fusion [^2] and
 Query-style tabular manipulations provided by packages like `Query.jl` [^3] without
 any additional code support just work out-of-the-box.

-For example, the following code would only iterate through the tree once to find
+For example, the following code will only iterate through the tree once to find
 all events with exactly two muons and two electrons, due to loop fusion:
 ```julia
 # t <: LazyTree